Tennessee State Route 186: Madison County

 SR 186 runs south through farmland to enter Three Way, and has an intersection and becomes concurrent with US 45E/SR 43, where it becomes a four-lane divided highway, as well as an unsigned primary highway.
 They go southwest and almost immediately come to an interchange with US 45W/SR 5, where SR 43 ends and US 45E and US 45W merge to become US 45, which SR 5 and SR 186 follow south.
-They continue south as a six-lane divided highway for about 1 mi before coming to an interchange with Highland Street, where US 45/SR 5 branch off and SR 186 follows US 45 Bypass.
-US 45 Bypass/ SR 186 (also known as the Keith Short Bypass) continue south around the western side of the city of Jackson through suburban areas as a 4 to 6 lane expressway, where it has interchanges with Vann Drive, I-40/US 412 (Exit 80 A/B), an at-grade intersection with US 412 Bus/SR 20, and an interchange with Hollywood Drive.
-US 45 Bypass/SR 186 then come to an intersection and become concurrent with US 70/SR 1, where it makes a sudden sharp turn to the east to enter downtown, where it becomes an at-grade surface route before US 45 Bypass and SR 186 both come to an end at an intersection with US 45/SR 5.
+They continue south as a six-lane divided highway for about 1 mi before coming to an interchange with Highland Street, where US 45/SR 5 branch off and SR 186 follows US 45 Byp.
+US 45 Byp./SR 186 (also known as the Keith Short Bypass) continue south around the western side of the city of Jackson through suburban areas as a 4 to 6 lane expressway, where it has interchanges with Vann Drive, I-40/US 412 (Exit 80A/B), an at-grade intersection with US 412 Bus/SR 20, and an interchange with Hollywood Drive.
+US 45 Byp/SR 186 then come to an intersection and become concurrent with US 70/SR 1, where it makes a sudden sharp turn to the east to enter downtown, where it becomes an at-grade surface route before US 45 Byp and SR 186 both come to an end at an intersection with US 45/SR 5.

 The portion of SR 186 from Three Way to Downtown Jackson is unsigned.